Go to Client Portal

 Summaries of Safety & Clinical Performance (SSCPs)

-This obligation is in addition to the requirement for the creation of a Periodic Safety Update Report (PSUR).
+This obligation is in addition to the requirement for creating a Periodic Safety Update Report (PSUR).
 All manufacturers must comply with Post-Market Surveillance (PMS) requirements detailed in the MDR after the date of application on 26 May 2021, irrespective of whether a medical device has a valid certificate under the Medical Device Directive (MDD) 93/42/EEC or MDR.

-NAMSA’s experts have carefully analyzed the requirements and recommendations of the MDR and associated guidance documents in order to help guide clients through this early period of enforcement with ease and confidence.
-Working closely with our Regulatory Team, NAMSA’s medical writers have the expertise and knowledge to create SSCPs tailored towards intended users/healthcare professionals and patient/lay audiences in compliance with these particular regulatory requirements.
+NAMSA’s experts have carefully analyzed the requirements and recommendations of the MDR and associated guidance documents to help guide clients through this early period of enforcement with ease and confidence.
+Working closely with our EU Regulatory Team, NAMSA’s medical writers have the expertise and knowledge to create SSCPs tailored towards intended users/healthcare professionals and patient/lay audiences in compliance with these regulatory requirements.

 Resources